Skip to main content

 Hey everybody, I just wanted to add that our miniExtensions form has some more advanced prefill functionality, that goes well beyond what Airtable's form can do!
 So in addition to just prefilling fields and hiding them, you could also hide the prefill from the URL itself, so users don't see the prefill happening (and can therefore not mess with it!).
 This can be used in countless scenarios and can greatly improve the security of your prefills!

-However, note that Airtable does not allow prefilled fields to be LOCKED, meaning that a user can always override a prefilled field (even if it’s hidden).
-If you need a prefilled field to be locked, then you can always use Fillout’s advanced Airtable forms for that.
+2. Airtable does not allow prefilled fields to be LOCKED, meaning that a user can always override a prefilled field (even if it’s hidden).
+If you need a prefilled field to be locked & hidden, then you can always use Fillout to hide and lock defaults.

 Hope this helps!
 If you’d like to hire the best Airtable consultant to help you with anything Airtable-related, please feel free to contact me through my website: Airtable consultant — ScottWorld